Editor’s note: This article originally ran May 25, 2022 and was updated July 26, 2022 to reflect updated public health guidance.

 “Most adults who’ve had chickenpox don’t get it again,” he says.
 “They can get shingles, but that’s typically in a patch of skin on one side of the body.
 Monkeypox lesions can be seen anywhere on the body, including the palms or soles.”

 “Not every bump that a person notices should lead to a call to the doctor.
 Monkeypox do not look like your average pimple.
-If you see something on your skin that looks unusual and you have fevers or swollen glands, then you should seek care,” he says.
+If you see something on your skin that looks unusual, especially if you also have fevers or swollen glands and could have been in close contact with someone who was infected, then you should seek care,” he says.

 4. What is the treatment for monkeypox?